ShaiBirnbaum/Airline_Score_Review_Discrepancy/README.md

 **Methodology**

 Gather a comprehensive dataset of airline customer reviews, including text content and associated ratings (e.g., 1-5 stars).
-Clean and preprocess the text data:
+Clean and preprocess the text data.
-Handle missing values
-Sentiment Analysis Model Training
+Sentiment Analysis Model Training.
-Optimize hyperparameters
+Optimize hyperparameters.
 Use the trained sentiment analysis model to predict the sentiment polarity of each review in the dataset.
 Develop a model to quantify the discrepancy between predicted sentiment and the actual rating.
-Define thresholds for real rating-sentiment model rating discrepancy Evaluate the performance of both the sentiment analysis model and the discrepancy model using appropriate metrics Technologies
+Define thresholds for real rating-sentiment model rating discrepancy.
+Evaluate the performance of both the sentiment analysis model and the discrepancy model using appropriate metrics.

 **Expected Outcomes**